A conformal Hopf-Rinow theorem for semi-Riemannian spacetimes: Causal and metric properties of Lorentzian manifolds

 A \emph{Lorentzian manifold} has signature $(n-1,1)$.
 In this section we assume that $(M,g)$ is a Lorentzian manifold, in Section~\ref{sec:sR} we consider the general semi-Riemannian setting.

 A tangent vector $v \in T_pM \setminus \{0\}$ is \emph{timelike} if $g(v,v)<0$, \emph{null} if $g(v,v)=0$, and \emph{spacelike} if $g(v,v)>0$.
 A tangent vector is \emph{causal} if it is timelike or null.
 By convention we consider $v=0$ to be spacelike.
-A Lorentzian manifold is said to be time orientable if a continuous choice of future light cones is possible by means of a nowhere vanishing continuous timelike vector field $X\in\vf(M)$.
-A time oriented Lorentzian manifold is a triple $(M,g,X)$ and called a \emph{spacetime} (we usually omit the $X$ in this notation).
-It is well known that a manifold admits a spacetime structure if and only if it is either noncompact or compact with vanishing Euler characteristic (see, for instance, \cite{ON}*{p.\ 49} and Section~\ref{ssec:sRspacetimes}).
+A Lorentzian manifold $(M,g)$ with a given continuous timelike vector field $X\in\vf(M)$ is said to be time oriented by $X$ and called a \emph{spacetime} \cite{BEE}*{p.\ 25}.
+It is well known that a manifold admits a spacetime structure if and only if it is either noncompact or compact with vanishing Euler characteristic (see also Introduction).

 A causal vector $v \in T_pM \setminus \{0\}$ in a spacetime $(M,g)$ is said to be \emph{future directed} if $g_p(v,X(p)) < 0$.
 The class of locally Lipschitz curves (with respect to any background Riemannian metric) induces two relations on a spacetime, the \emph{chronological relation}